 Among these 3 parties, only your PC is under your control.
 The other two parties can do whatever they like with your private browsing data and activities.

-Notoriously, some ISPs (who “team up” with internet traffic analysis companies) may dig your private browsing data and sell them to advertising and marketing companies.
+Notoriously, some ISPs (who “team up” with internet traffic analysis companies) may dig into your private browsing data and sell them to advertising and marketing companies.

 So, it is important to protect your private browsing from these giant predators.